Rynox

 Rynox is a 1932 British crime film directed by Michael Powell and starring Stewart Rome, John Longden and Dorothy Boyd.
-Rynox was adapted from a 1930 novel by popular thriller writer of the day Philip MacDonald.
-It was made at Walton Studios outside London and was a second feature.
+It was written by Powell, Jerome Jackson and Philip MacDonald, adapted from the 1930 novel by MacDonald.
+It was made at Walton Studios outside London as a second feature.

+Preservation status

 For many years Rynox was believed to be among the lost films of Powell's 1931-1936 quota quickie period; however an original print was found in 1990 in the vaults of Pinewood Studios and was subsequently transferred and restored by the BFI National Archive.

 Plot summary

 Wealthy businessman F.X.
 Benedik, head of the Rynox company, claims to have been receiving threats from a mysterious stranger named Boswell Marsh.
 Benedik is subsequently found murdered and the hunt is on for the elusive Marsh.

 Benedik's son Tony takes over the running of the business and tries to find some lead on Marsh, and why he should have borne a murderous grudge against Benedik Senior.
 But a would-be blackmailer reveals that Marsh never existed.

 After discovering that he was terminally ill, his father had committed suicide, having staged the elaborate deception about the non-existent Marsh in an attempt to cover the fact that he intended to take his own life, which would have voided the life insurance payout that rescues Rynox.